An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships

 We now introduce the continuous-time Gaussian channel model, which---dating back to Shannon's seminal work \citep{Shannon_1948}—is repurposed to facilitate our investigation of control and filtering problems.
 Consider the following Brownian motion formulation of additive white Gaussian channel with feedback \citep{Kadota_TIT_1971, Liu_Entropy_2019}

 where $y(t)$ is the channel output; transmitted message $m$ is a random variable or process such that $m\in\mathscr{B}_m$; $\phi(s, y_0^\tau, m)$ is the channel input process and coding function of $m$; $y_0^\tau$ is the sample path of $y(s)$ on $s \in [0, \tau]$, and channel noise $w(t)$, independent from message $m$, is a standard Brownian motion.
-To describe the Gaussian channel without feedback, we only need to replace the input process $\phi(\tau, y_0^\tau, m)$ with $\phi(\tau, m)$.
-Throughout this paper, we also invoke \eqref{Gaussian_Channel} in the differential form, which is $dy^{}_t = \phi(t, y^{}_t, m)dt + dw^{}_t$.
+To describe the Gaussian channel without feedback, {which can be seen as a special case of the feedback channel}, we only need to replace the input process $\phi(\tau, y_0^\tau, m)$ with $\phi(\tau, m)$.
+Throughout this paper, we also invoke \eqref{Gaussian_Channel} in the differential form, which is $dy^{}_t = \phi(t, y^{t}_0, m)dt + dw^{}_t$.
 Some mild assumptions and constraints are imposed on the Gaussian channel~\eqref{Gaussian_Channel}:

 (A1) Random process $y_0^t$ is measurable on $\mathscr{B}(\mathbb{R}^+) \times \mathscr{B}_m \times \mathscr{F}_t^w$.
 Deterministic function $\phi(\tau, y_0^\tau, m)$ is measurable on $\mathscr{F}_\tau^y \times \mathscr{B}_m$ and is defined for all adapted processes $y_0^\tau$.